XinhaoZh23/web-final-project/README.md

-# web-final-project
-# Personal Portfolio - Web Development Final Project
+# Personal Portfolio Website

-This is my final project for the web development course.
-It is a fully responsive personal portfolio website built from scratch to showcase my skills, past projects, and professional experience.
+This is a fully responsive personal portfolio website built as the final project for the **CS-563-002: Intro To Web Development** course.
+The site showcases my professional profile, technical skills, and featured projects, all presented in a clean, modern, and accessible single-page layout.

 ---

 ## 🚀 Live Demo

-The website is deployed and live.
-You can view it here:
+The website is deployed using GitHub Pages and is available at:

 **[https://xinhaozh23.github.io/web-final-project/](https://xinhaozh23.github.io/web-final-project/)**

 ---

-## ✨ Features
+## ✨ Key Features

-*   **Fully Responsive Design:** The layout adapts seamlessly to all screen sizes, from mobile phones to desktop computers.
+*   **Fully Responsive Design:** The layout seamlessly adapts to all screen sizes, from mobile phones to large desktop displays, ensuring an optimal viewing experience for every visitor.
-*   **Multiple Sections:** The site is organized into clear sections:
-    *   **About Me:** A professional introduction.
-    *   **Skills/Experience:** A showcase of my technical abilities and background.
-    *   **Projects:** A portfolio of my 2-3 best projects with links to GitHub and live demos.
-    *   **Contact:** An interactive contact form for visitors to get in touch.
-*   **Interactive Elements:** JavaScript is used to create an engaging user experience, including smooth scrolling, form validation, and other dynamic features.
-*   **Modern UI:** A clean, professional, and easy-to-navigate user interface.
+*   **Dynamic Navigation:** Implements Bootstrap's **Scrollspy** component, which automatically highlights the current section in the navigation bar as the user scrolls.
+This is paired with a custom JavaScript **smooth scrolling** effect for a fluid and intuitive user experience.
+*   **Dynamic Content with GitHub API:** The "Projects" section dynamically fetches and displays real-time **star and fork counts** for my repositories by making asynchronous calls to the GitHub REST API, showcasing my ability to work with external data sources.
+*   **Client-Side Form Validation:** The contact form includes robust, custom-built validation using JavaScript, providing immediate and user-friendly feedback without relying on native browser validation.
+*   **Accessibility (a11y) Compliant:** The entire site was developed with accessibility in mind, passing automated checks to ensure it is usable by a wide range of audiences.

 ---

-## 🛠️ Technologies Used
+## 🛠️ Technology Stack

-This project is built using fundamental web technologies as required by the course:

-*   **HTML5:** With a focus on semantic markup for better structure and accessibility.
-*   **CSS3:** Custom styles, using Flexbox and/or Grid for modern, responsive layouts.
-*   **Bootstrap 5:** Utilized for its responsive grid system and pre-built components to speed up development while ensuring a polished look.
-*   **JavaScript (ES6+):** For DOM manipulation, event handling, and implementing all interactive features on the site.
+This project was built from the ground up using a modern front-end technology stack:

+*   **Core Languages:** HTML5, CSS3, JavaScript (ES6+)
+*   **Framework:** Bootstrap 5 (for grid system, components, and utilities)
+*   **Fonts & Icons:**
+    *   Google Fonts (Merriweather and Open Sans)
+    *   Bootstrap Icons
+*   **APIs:** GitHub REST API
+*   **Development Tools:**
+    *   Git & GitHub for version control
+    *   Prettier for code formatting
+*   **Deployment:** GitHub Pages

 ---

 ## 💻 Setup and Running Locally

-To run this project on your local machine, follow these simple steps:
+To run this project on your local machine, please follow these steps:

 1.  **Clone the repository:**
     ```bash